Soybean: Indian subcontinent

-While the origins and history of Soybean cultivation in the Eastern Himalayas is debated, it was potentially introduced from southern China, more specifically Yunnan province.
+While the origins and history of soybean cultivation in the Eastern Himalayas are debated, it was potentially introduced from southern China, more specifically Yunnan province.
 Alternatively, it could have reached here through traders from Indonesia via Myanmar.
 Northeast India is viewed as a passive micro-centre within the soybean secondary gene centre.
 Central India is considered a tertiary gene centre particularly the area encompassing Madhya Pradesh which is also the country largest soybean producer.

 Iberia

 Vocabvlario da Lingoa de Iapam, a Japanese-Portuguese dictionary, was compiled and published in 1603 by Jesuit priests in Nagasaki.
 It contains short but clear definitions for about 20 words related to soyfoods—the first in any European language.

 The Luso-Hispanic traders were familiar with soybeans and soybean product through their trade with Far East since at least the 17th century.
 However, it was not until the late 19th century that the first attempt to cultivate soybeans in the Iberian peninsula was undertaken.
 In 1880, the soybean was first cultivated in Portugal in the Botanical Gardens at Coimbra (Crespi 1935).

 In about 1910 in Spain the first attempts at Soybean cultivation were made by the Count of San Bernardo, who cultivated soybeans on his estates at Almillo (in southwest Spain) about 48 miles east-northeast of Seville.